Eppstein school shooting

 The Eppstein school shooting was a school shooting that occurred on 3 June 1983 at the Freiherr-vom-Stein Gesamtschule in Eppstein-Vockenhausen, West Germany.
 The gunman, 34-year-old Karel Charva, fatally shot three students, a teacher and a police officer and injured another 14 people using two semi-automatic pistols, before committing suicide.

-The shooting is the eighth-deadliest of its kind in post-war Germany, after the Erfurt massacre in 2002, the Winnenden school shooting in 2009, the Cologne school massacre in 1964, the 2020 Hanau shootings, the 2016 Munich shooting, the Fahrdorf massacre in 1970 and the 2020 Rot am See shooting.
+The shooting is the ninth-deadliest of its kind in post-war Germany, after the Erfurt massacre in 2002, the Winnenden school shooting in 2009, the 2020 Hanau shootings, the 2016 Munich shooting, the Fahrdorf massacre in 1970, the 2023 Hamburg shooting, the 2020 Rot am See shooting, and the Euskirchen court shooting.

 Shooting

 At about 7:20 a.m.
 Charva rented a VW panel van at a car rental agency in Frankfurt am Main and is supposed to have driven through the area in search for a school that gave lessons that day, as many were closed due to a holiday.
 Thus, it is assumed, it was pure chance that he ended up at the Freiherr-vom-Stein Gesamtschule in Eppstein, about 30 kilometers from Frankfurt.

 Charva parked his car near the school, leaving 160 rounds of ammunition, a bag and handcuffs behind.
-He then entered the building with two semi-automatic pistols, a 9×19mm Smith & Wesson Model 59 and a 7.65mm-caliber Astra, as well as seven additional magazines.
+He then entered the building with two semi-automatic pistols, a 9×19mm Smith & Wesson Model 59 and a 7.65mm-caliber Astra pistol, as well as seven additional magazines.

 At about 10:45 a.m. he arrived at room 213, where Franz-Adolf Gehlhaar taught English to a sixth grade class.
 Charva fired a shot at Gehlhaar, missing him, and immediately retreated out of the classroom, only to re-enter.
 When Gehlhaar confronted the gunman, he told him not to shoot the children, but take him instead.
 He fired seven shots at the teacher, hitting him in the stomach, face and left arm.
 As soon as Gehlhaar lay on the floor gravely wounded, Charva began shooting the children, killing three of them and wounding another thirteen, four of them critically.
 Alarmed by the gunshots, teacher Hans-Peter Schmitt rushed into the classroom, trying to help, but was also shot and killed, as was Gisbert Beck, an unarmed police officer who was at the school instructing students on traffic safety.

 When police arrived at the scene they tried to calm Charva down, but the gunman simply yelled at them and continued shooting.
 At about 11:15 a.m.
 Charva retreated into a classroom opposite the English class where the attack began and committed suicide by shooting himself in the mouth.
 The autopsy of his body later showed that he had acted under the influence of alcohol.

 In all Charva had fired about forty shots, killed 5 people and injured another 14.
 Additionally, 30 children suffered from shock.

 Initially, there was some confusion that Charva might have known the wounded teacher, as shortly before the shooting started someone had asked for Gehlhaar, though it was later found that the person was not the gunman.